 What drives price

-- Lowest entry points: older condos or townhomes farther from lifts and Main Street.
+- Lowest entry points: older properties farther from lifts and Main Street.

 - Mid-range: in-town single-family and residential neighborhoods.